ARMmbed/mbed-client/porting-guide.md

 **Note**: Improvements are planned to the yotta target description to allow more reuse of the descriptions between targets.

-To make your target available locally (without publishing it), you can give `yotta link-target` command to “link” it into the global install targets directory:
+To make your target available locally (without publishing it), you can give `yotta link-target` command to link it into the global install targets directory:

 ```
 # in the directory of your target: